Center for Pandemic Research

 Investigators: Douglas Almond and Shuang Zhang

 Since the COVID-19 outbreak in Wuhan in January, incidents of anti-Chinese racism around the world have been widely reported.
-This project seeks to analyze patterns of anti-Chinese sentiment on social media.
-We plan to focus on publicly-available Twitter posts for the US and identify factors which shape the anti-Chinese response to COVID-19:
+This project sought to analyze patterns of anti-Chinese sentiment on social media.
+They focused on publicly-available Twitter posts for the US and identify factors which shape the anti-Chinese response to COVID-19:

-We aim to develop a more systematic understanding of the anti-Chinese response and its heterogeneity using “big data”.
-Shedding light on these potential drivers will inform public policies that might help reduce racial bias.
+They aimed to develop a more systematic understanding of the anti-Chinese response and its heterogeneity using “big data” and to shed light on these potential drivers to inform public policies that might help reduce racial bias.

 Pandemic Reporting